-Delta Faucets Review & Rating Updated: March 1, 2024 Best Value Logo Our panel of consumers and industry professionals has recognized In2aqua faucets as a Best Value in mid-priced faucets made or assembled in Asia.
+Delta Faucets Review & Rating Updated: March 1, 2024 Best Value Logo Our panel of consumers and industry professionals has recognized Delta faucets as a Best Value in mid-priced faucets made or assembled in North America.
 Read the Best Faucet Value Report for more information.

 Summary